Mehedi2154901019/Movie-Recommender-System/README.md

 # Movie-Recommender-System

-#User TMDB dataset with 5000 movies and by various ML techniques the app recommends 50 movies after input any movie in the search bar
+#TMDB dataset is used with 5000 movies and by various ML techniques the app recommends 50 movies after input any movie in the search bar

 #numpy,panda,ast,lambda function for awesome data preprocessing